 which gives the radiance as seen from an observer at a point, s, along the line of sight.

 With the full form of the radiative transfer equation, the source term must be determined.
 In the atmosphere there are three sources of additional radiation, blackbody emissions, photochemical reactions, and scattered light.
-For wavelengths from the visible to the near infrared (i.e. wavelengths less than 2 µm) there is little contributions from blackbody emissions, also known as thermal emission.
+For wavelengths from the visible to the near infrared (i.e. wavelengths less than 2 µm) there is little contributions from thermal emissions.
 Furthermore, as long as wavelengths where photochemical reactions occur are avoided this source term can also be ignored.
 This leaves the only significant source of light to be added into the line of sight to be from scattered sunlight.
 The source term for scattered sunlight is given by